Profile picture for user MeghaRamaswamy

 About Megha

-Ramaswamy's research focuses on mass incarceration, women's health, and sexual health.
+Ramaswamy's research focuses on mass incarceration, sexual and reproductive health, and cancer prevention.
 Ramaswamy is a well-established scholar in the fields of public health and behavioral medicine, with her research portfolio funded by the National Institutes of Health.
 Ramaswamy mentors a pipeline of trainees from high school and into junior faculty positions.
 Ramaswamy serves the scientific community on federal grant review panels and the local community on non-profit boards for domestic violence shelters, reproductive health organizations, and community HIV prevention initiatives.

 In the News